 The “premium” version is priced at about 50% above the “standard” but offers twice or more value than the “standard” variation.

-When using this strategy it’s important to make sure that you are genuinely offering much more value with the “premium” than you are with the “standard”.
+When using this strategy, it’s essential to ensure that you genuinely offer much more value with the “premium” than the “standard.”

-This strategy works extremely well in cases where the incremental cost of delivering the “premium” is relatively low, because the price differential ends up as pure profit on your bottom line.
+This strategy works exceptionally well in cases where the incremental cost of delivering the “premium” is relatively low because the price differential ends up as pure profit on your bottom line.

-Most people are extremely risk averse.
-They fear being stung by unexpected charges whether this be related to data usage, medical costs or consulting fees.
+Most people are extremely risk-averse.
+They fear being stung by unexpected charges whether this is related to data usage, medical costs or consulting fees.